-President and CEO Liz McCloskey sees her work at The Faith and Politics Institute as helping Members of Congress find reflective spaces to cultivate the spirit in their own lives, so that they may be strengthened in their efforts to lead with vision and values.
-A graduate of the College of William and Mary and Yale Divinity School and former columnist for Commonweal, Liz spent her early career working on the legislative staff of Senator John C. Danforth (R-MO) whom she honors as a model of reflective and thoughtful leadership.
-Liz has published numerous articles and book chapters on faith, ethics and politics and is currently a doctoral candidate in spirituality at the Catholic University of America.
-The subject of her doctoral dissertation is the genre of spiritual biography, in which the work of the spirit is traced in the lives of individuals who have made a noticeable and positive impact on others.
-Liz is married to Peter Leibold and they have three college and high school-aged children: Brian, Collin and Nora.
+President and CEO President & CEO Liz McCloskey sees her work at The Faith & Politics Institute as a privilege.
+She hopes that the opportunities the Institute creates for Members of Congress to find reflective spaces and share transformational experiences will assist them as they cultivate the spirit in their own lives, so that they may be strengthened in their efforts to lead with vision and values across race, party and religious identities.
+A graduate of the College of William and Mary with a Masters of Religion from Yale Divinity School and a Ph.D. in Spirituality from The Catholic University of America, Liz spent her early career working on the legislative staff of Senator John C. Danforth (R-MO) whom she honors as a model of reflective and thoughtful leadership.
+Liz has taught and published numerous articles and book chapters on faith, ethics and politics and is a former columnist for Commonweal magazine.
+Liz has been married for 27 years to Peter Leibold, and she deeply admires their three college and high school-aged children: Brian, Collin and Nora.

 Founder and Senior Adviser Doug Tanner came of age in his native North Carolina during the Civil Rights Movement.
 His vocation is at the intersection of race and history, spirit and politics.
 As co-founder and long-time chief executive of The Faith & Politics Institute in Washington, DC, and now as its senior adviser, Doug has worked closely with Congressman John Lewis of Georgia and many other members of both the House and Senate, from both parties.